 *CAS numbers are a unique numeric identifier to designate a single chemical, which can be used to find information about a specified ingredient.

 Want to learn more about how we can help you to execute best-in-class SmartLabel pages?
 Reach out here.

 About Anna Thibaut

-Anna Thibaut is the Manager of Personal Care Data at Label Insight and a former production chemist with a BS Chemistry from University of Missouri.
-Anna is a Licensed Esthetician with 8 years of experience as a beauty advisor in a retail cosmetics environment.
+Anna Thibaut is the Sr. Solutions Consultant for Product Data Management at Label Insight and a former production chemist with a BS Chemistry from University of Missouri.
+Anna is a Licensed Cosmetologist and Esthetician with 8 years of experience as a beauty advisor in a retail cosmetics environment.